CruelSundew/Township-tale-string-tools/README.md

 however if either video does come out I will post it here

-If you want to know more anout me me or just want my string list go to the file called my about me for more info
+If you want to know more about me me or just want my string list, then go to the file called my about me for more info